vesnathan/GameShowBuzzer/readme.md

 	'NEXT IN CLEAR' - The next player who buzzed in will be selected.
 Scores won't be changed.
 # INSTALL INSTRUCTIONS
-Create ba LAMP stack LightSail Server
+Create LAMP stack LightSail Server

 Putty SSH into server
   SSH->create tunnel port 8888 destination localhost:80 and press Add
   SSH->Credentials add ppk